ropg/pinapl/README.md

 It's important to remember that even if you use `pinapl`'s dialogs and menus that we'll talk about in a minute, you are still free to use the commands from this underlying display library directly.

-> **Note:** I use 57600 bps because for some reason I cannot get 115200 bps to work between my access point and the display.
-It could be that one of the devices is too far off the actual speed for the two to talk to each other.
-I'll investigate later, but for now I use 57600 bps as the default higher speed.
+> **Note:** I used 57600 bps when talking to my access point because I could not get 115200 bps to work between it and the display: the GL-iNet's listed serial speed is too far off the actual speed for the two to talk to each other.
+115200 bps worked fine with my other project: talking to a [VoCore2 module](http://vocore.io/v2.html).
+More about that project soon.

 <br>
 ## `pinapl.lua`, building applications